AinaUmpar/ETHAssesment/README.md

 In addition, click the deploy and run tab, which is found underneath the solidity compiler button.
 When it opens, you'll notice an orange button labeled deploy, which allows you to check whether your token is available or not.
 You must first test the waters, i.e. the tokens within the 'deployed contracts'.

 Finally, and most crucially, you must copy your account that is pointed towards the depoly, perform transactions, copy paste it, and open the mint and burn below the deployed contracts.
 Putting them value and copying the account numbers you just acquired into the address form, as well as giving value to the value section.
 When run by the token abbrv, it will return the amount you just performed.
-And verifying it with the totalsupply section and the token abbrv, and you're done!
-That's mytoken's entirety process!
+And verifying it with the totalsupply section and the token abbrv, and it's done.

    ### Guide